space-mp4-exe/Calc/Geometric and P-series.md

-This is a gemetric series:
+This is a geometric series:
 $$\sum^{\infty}_{n=1}ar^{n-1}$$
 This series is convergent when $|r| < 1$.
 This is a P-series: